urboob21/urboob21.github.io/content/posts/english-stories.md

 <br>

 ## 13. The Farmer and the Cats
-> **Target Words**: `blood, burn, cell, contain, correct, crop, demand, equal, feed, hole, increase, lord, owe, position, raise, responsible, sight, spot, structure, whole`
+> `blood, burn, cell, contain, correct, crop, demand, equal, feed, hole, increase, lord, owe, position, raise, responsible, sight, spot, structure, whole`

 Arthur was a responsible farmer, and Maria was a nice lady.
 But they were poor.
 They owed the town lord money for their land.
 One summer, their farm burned.
 One structure caught fire, and most of the animals ran away.
 Only the cats stayed.
 So Arthur and Maria had to bring in their crops without an animal’s help.
 On a fall day, the lord demanded his money.
 Arthur asked if the lord could wait until he brought in his crops.